Sarah’s Diary

 What We Do

-October 2024 Update: We will continue to host writers in 2025, now accepting applications next year.
+November 2024 Update: We will continue to host writers in 2025, and are now accepting applications for next year.
 We are a small Writer’s Retreat Center tucked away in the Santa Cruz Mountains four miles from the Pacific Ocean.
 We support and inspire writers of all levels who we host as writers in residence, from established novelists to emerging writers to up-and-comers.
 We seek to foster a community of creativity and connection — connection to other talented and inspired people, and also connection to the earth underneath us.
 Since our inception in 2013 we have hosted well over two thousand people through more than 300 residencies and several workshops, and also trained more than 30 writing interns, sponsored nearly 30 fellowships and hosted more than 30 writers at Author Talk events.

 As Wallace Baine wrote in a San Jose Mercury News article, it’s “kind of like heaven” here.
 We believe that writing is a journey that requires dedication and stamina and a commitment to going all the way.
 We also publish books through our Wellstone Books imprint, most recently I Wish I Was Billy Collins by Pete McLaughlin and the collection Remember Who You Are: What Pedro Gomez Showed Us About Baseball and Life, coming in hardcover July 13.